Tuesday, October 16, 2018

 The true sign of a landmark movie is not its success at the box office, but rather the many bad imitations it spawns.
 Immediately after the success of Jaws (1975) a whole slate of imitations were rushed into productions by rival studios (and low budget merchants).
 In the span of five years, we were given such forgettable fare like: Orca, Grizzly, Barracuda, The Last Shark, Tentacles, and the subject of this review, Snowbeast.

-While watching Snowbeast, I devised a theory about the movie’s origin: The director, Herb Wallerstein, desperately wanted an all expense paid vacation to the slopes of Colorado, so he Xeroxed the script to Jaws, showed it to the NBC studio heads, and was granted his vacation under the ruse that he was making a movie.
-When he wasn’t hitting the slopes, or yakking it up the locals, he would spend a few hours directing the movie.
+While watching Snowbeast, I devised a theory about the movie’s origin: the director, Herb Wallerstein, desperately wanted an all expense paid vacation to the slopes of Colorado, so he Xeroxed the script to Jaws, showed it to the NBC studio heads, and was granted his vacation under the ruse that he was making a movie.
+When he wasn’t hitting the slopes, or yakking it up with the locals, he would spend a few hours directing the movie.
 This would explain why the movie is so directionless; Snowbeast is 86 minutes long, but a good percentage of its running time is devoted to scenes of people skiing or riding on snowmobiles (shot by the second unit).

 Some exciting Snowbeast action!!!

 Wallerstein’s direction is completely flat – the scenes are usually acted out in a master shot and it will cut to a close up to emphasize a point.
-It’s something straight out of a television sitcom from that era.
+It is something straight out of a television sitcom from that era.
 It also doesn’t help that Snowbeast is extremely drab looking movie; its muted colors prove to be an eye sore.
 It’s the equivalent to being boxed inside on a dreary winter day – the sky has a permanent grey overcast, the roads are slippery, and you just want to nod off.

 Snowbeast shamelessly rips off Jaws in an almost beat for beat fashion; instead of a small island community being terrorized by a Great White Shark, it is a ski resort that is laid siege to by a Bigfoot.
 Just like in Jaws, the authorities ignore the problem and carry on with the festivities that have planned (the 4th of July in Jaws, a winter carnival in Snowbeast).
 In the third act, our protagonists venture out into the wilderness, in a camper, to kill the monster.
 The Bigfoot destroys the camper and, without their guns, must resort to desperate measure to kill the creature.
 I was half expecting one of the characters to capture a glimpse of the Bigfoot and quip, “We’re going to need a bigger camper.”
 Sadly, this didn’t’ happen.